What is Good Internet Speed? Everything You Need to Know

 - “G” = 1,000M (or, one billion bps)

 You’ll likely find that most providers offer speeds in the Mbps range, due to current consumer internet needs.
-Kbps speeds fall under the FCC minimum speeds.
-For that reason, most providers don’t offer kbps speeds.
-Gbps speeds fall in the ultra-fast range, and those offerings are still rare.
+Kbps speeds are too slow to be considered broadband and most providers don’t offer kbps speeds.
+Gbps speeds fall in the ultra-fast range, and those offerings are becoming more common.

 When thinking through new internet plans to upgrade speed, know that speed increments, such as 15 to 25 Mbps, likely won’t result in a noticeable difference in performance.
 But larger jumps, like 10 to 100 Mbps, can give you a totally different experience.